chaoskagami/FSNConverter-Linux/README.txt

 	   out about some tlg files.

 	Q: I never managed to get fate to run on wine.
 HELP
 	A: Install Dx9.
 Also, you probably won't get the videos working so rename video.xp3 to video.xp3.disabled or something.

-For license read COPYING. tl;dr same as weaboo.nl, since I can't change the license ( GPLv2 )
+For license read COPYING. tl;dr same as weaboo.nl, since I can't change the license ( GPLv2 ) nor do I want to in this case.